miatsivitse/Big-Data-ETL/README.md

 ## Process

-In this challenge, I ran queries in postgressql to comeplete the following analysis:
+In this challenge, I ran queries in postgresql to comeplete the following analysis:

 ### Amazon Reviews Analysis: Mobile Apps
 - There were a total of 42,721 unique customers who gave more than 10 reviews in the dataset